• Mental Health

 Through mindfulness meditation, we learn that we may not be able to make fear and worry go away, but we can learn to accept that they are just thoughts, and we don’t have to get caught up in them or overwhelmed by them.6

-6. Try Yoga
+11. Try Yoga

 Similar to meditation, yoga is another form of mindfulness and an effective tool to help manage worry.
 Through mindfulness practices, we’re taught various techniques to engage with and slow down the breath.
 The focus on the breath, when paired with movement, helps link the mind and body.

-7. Connect With Others
+13. Connect With Others

 When we get caught in a cycle of worry, it may feel scary and isolating, but the fact is, you are not alone.
 Talking to a trusted friend, family member, or therapist about what’s troubling you may help to alleviate some of the anxiety.
-These connections may be able to offer a fresh perspective, different solutions, and/or empathy and understanding.
+These connections may be able to offer a fresh perspective, different solutions, empathy, and understanding.

-8. Practice Self-Compassion
+14. Practice Self-Compassion

 With worry and rumination, our minds tend to focus on a negative thought.
 Rather than getting frustrated with ourselves when we notice the ruminations, it is important to attempt to practice self-compassion and acknowledge what is happening.